USDAForestService/fs-open-forest-platform/server/readme.md

 - `PLATFORM` should be set to "local" for local testing.
 - `DATABASE_URL` in the format of `postgres://<user>:<pass>@localhost:<port>/<dbname>`
 - `VCAP_SERVICES` is a JSON object that contains details for accessing the middle layer api and Amazon S3 services.
 For running tests locally the values can be set to anything.
-One caveat is that the MIDDLE_LAYER_BASE_URL needs to end with a slash (`/`).
+One caveat is that the middlelayer_base_url needs to end with a slash (`/`).
 A sample value for `VCAP_SERVICES` is:
 ```javascript
 {
   "user-provided": [